samrocketman/my_internal_ca/README.md

 # Ready to manage certificates

-Now that you have everything set up you can start using `cert.sh` to manage your signed certificates.  `cert.sh` must be run from within the `myCA` working directory wherever it might be.
+Now that you have everything set up you can start using `cert.sh` to manage your signed certificates.  `cert.sh` must be run from within the `myCA` working directory wherever it might be.  `cert.sh` will automatically fail if the current working directory is not the root of the `myCA` directory.
 To see information on the `cert.sh` command see `cert.sh --help`.

 ### Sign new certificates